Important to know

 - The Dutch Ministry of Foreign Affairs may request an interview or additional documents.

-- You must sign this checklist at the appointment, declaring the following:
+- You must sign a document at the appointment, declaring the following:

 - you understand that you must submit all documents in order for your application to be processed